Venom Of The Unspoken

 VI.
 The Charade of Sacrifice

 My Warrior Bride, feel the weight of the matter.
-The idol of self-justification is a silver-masked deceiver.
-Saul called his rebellion a sacrifice, while the spoils bleated behind him (1 Samuel 15:9–15).
-To obey fully is better than sacrifice; rebellion is as divination (1 Samuel 15:22–23).
+Self-justification is a silver-masked deceiver.
+King Saul called his rebellion a sacrifice, while the spoils bleated the truth of his vice (1 Samuel 15:9–15).
+To obey with the heart is the true sacrifice.
+Rebellion within is witchcraft in a holy disguise (1 Samuel 15:22–23).
 Saul’s throne did not shatter; it withered and blew away like a leaf in the frost (1 Samuel 15:28).
-Darling, I desire your whole heart and its obedience of faith as a bride.
-I desire compassion, not a hollow assumption of devotion (Hosea 6:6).
+My Darling, I desire your whole heart—obedience pure and true.
+A faithful love that yields to Me in all I ask of you.
+I delight in reverent passion, not your assumption of devotion (Hosea 6:6).

 Sometimes, the most terrifying Word I speak is Silence.